TaykhoomDalal/ECE_C147_Project/README.md

 All options in the config can be overwritten via command line arguments.
 To use a different learning rate for example, use `python train_model.py --learning_rate 0.001`.

+For the code using the Transformer, please refer to this Colab Notebook: https://colab.research.google.com/drive/1s35NmDpkB3uc22YLW7yCWSr9Xjd7Oejx?usp=sharing

 ## Papers on Data Augmentation:

 [Data Augmentation for Deep Neural Networks Model in EEG Classification Task: A Review](https://www.frontiersin.org/articles/10.3389/fnhum.2021.765525/full)